Harness Racing - Riding Styles & Disciplines

 Harness Racing Article and Photos Copyrighted - see credits below

-Harness racing, for those who do not know, is a sport in which horses draw light gigs or sulkies and compete a the trotting or pacing gait, rather than at the gallop.
+Harness racing is a discipline and sport in which horses draw light gigs or sulkies and compete a the trotting or pacing gait, rather than at the gallop.
 Along with the light harness many horses always wear a head check, and the pacers wear a leg harness or hobbles, designed to discourage the horse from breaking into a gallop.
 Sometimes special races are held for horse trotting under saddle, and for these also, harness such a check and hobbles is used.

 In England in the mid 1700's, horses pulling public vehicles (stage coaches or mail) were often matched in informal contest on country dirt roads and Britain began to develop the smaller but speedy Norfolk Trotter, a product of local mares and selected stallion descended from a foundation sire of the Thoroughbred breed.
 One of the resultant foals was Bellfounder, who in turn sired Messenger, the most famous and influential of all harness racing sires.
 The English Thoroughbred and their progeny Norfolk Trotters were also in great demand for crossing purposes in France, the Netherlands, and other European countries.

-For many years harness racing, as a sport and as a business, developed in America as nowhere else in the world and the Standardbred horse was unequalled in stature, representing over a hundred years of selective breeding.
-In the early days of the sport in America, before the Standarbred was clearly developed as the then world's fastest harness racer, the foundation sire of the Morgan breed also sired some top class harness horses whose progeny on into the middle of the 19th century achieved speeds of 2:00 or better for the mile.
+In the early days of the sport in America, the foundation sire of the Morgan breed also sired some top class harness horses whose progeny on into the middle of the 19th century achieved speeds of 2:00 or better for the mile.

 Three Canadian harness racing sires, all pacers, were imported: Copper Bottom, Old Pilot and Tom Hall, the ancestor of many pacers today.
 These horses were basically responsible for the pacing horse families in American, yet the blood lines of every pacer in the sport today can be traced to the Narragansett pacer.